Juana Ponce de León y Ponce de León

 Brief Life History of Juana

-When Juana Ponce de Leon y Ponce de Leon was born about 1504, in Higüey, La Altagracia, Dominican Republic, her father, Don Juan Ponce de León y Figueroa, Governor of Puerto Rico, Adelantado of Florida, was 31 and her mother, Leonor Ponce de León y de Guzmán, was 26.
-She married Capt.
-Juan Garcias Troche Monroy on 27 September 1519, in San Juan, Puerto Rico.
-They were the parents of at least 2 sons and 2 daughters.
-She died in 1527, in Parroquia San Juan Bautista, Maricao, Maricao, Puerto Rico, at the age of 24.
+When Juana Ponce de León y Ponce de León was born in 1500, in La Altagracia, Dominican Republic, her father, Capitan y Gobernador Juan Ponce de León, was 26 and her mother, Leonor Ponce de León, was 22.
+She married García Troche y de Monroy on 24 September 1519, in San Juan Bautista, Maricao, Puerto Rico.
+They were the parents of at least 3 sons and 2 daughters.
+She died in 1527, in Parroquia San Juan Bautista, Maricao, Maricao, Puerto Rico, at the age of 27.

 Do you know Juana?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account